Christian V of Denmark: Reign

 Christian V introduced the Danish Code (Danske Lov) in 1683, the first law code for all of Denmark.
 He also introduced the similar Norske Lov (Norwegian Code) of 1687 to replace Christian IVs Norwegian Code from 1604 in Norway.
 He also introduced the land register of 1688, which attempted to work out the land value of the united monarchy in order to create a more just taxation.

-During the reign of Christian V, Denmark's trade in cattle that had declined due to catastrophic fires and wars had been restored, and livestock and crop exports had also surpassed Frederick III, with thousands of cattle entering and leaving Jutland through the Oxen Way.
+During the reign of Christian V, Denmark's trade in cattle that had declined due to catastrophic fires and wars had been restored, and livestock and crop exports had also surpassed those under Frederick III, with thousands of cattle entering and leaving Jutland through the Oxen Way.
 After entering and fattening in the Danish King's German enclave County of Oldenburg, the cattle reached the big market in Wedel.
 From there, cattle were resold to all parts of North Germany via Stade, Hamburg and Lübeck.
 As the population continued to soar at the end of the seventeenth century, demand for beef, grains and fish increased, both throughout North Germany and on the Baltic coast alone.
 In terms of the number of livestock shipped to the South, in 1680 each market had reached 40,000 cattle.
 Traditional export commodities, including fish and grains, increased their exports since the beginning of the seventeenth century.

 The agricultural products exported by Denmark, especially cattle, made a lot of money from Germany and the Netherlands for the Danish royal family, the aristocrats and the town residents.
 During his reign, science witnessed a golden age due to the work of the astronomer Ole Rømer in spite of the king's personal lack of scientific knowledge and interest.
 He died from the after-effects of a hunting accident and was interred in Roskilde Cathedral.